shazow/miniLock/README.md

 Once we obtain our 32-byte private key, the public key is derived for use with the TweetNaCL `curve25519-xsalsa20-poly1305` construction.

-The user's `miniLock ID` is a Base58 representation of their public key, meant to be easily communicable via email or instant messaging.
+The user's `miniLock ID` consists of 33 bytes.
+The first 32 bytes are the user's `curve25519` public key.
+The last byte acts as a checksum: it is derived by hashing the first 32 bytes with `SHA-512` and truncating the resulting hash to its first byte.
+After constructing the 33 bytes of the miniLock ID, it is encoded into a Base58 representation, meant to be easily communicable via email or instant messaging.

 ###3.
 File format